openstax/research-wrst/README.md

 CREATE DATABASE wrst
 ```

-You will not need to create any tables in the database.
-These will be automatyically configured when the app is run
+There are a variety of tables that will be created and populated by the app (users, relationships).
+You will not need to create these as the app will do this upon launch time.
+The one exception to this is the tasks table, which must be generated via a script before running the app.
+Not doing this will result in the app not being able to find any relationships selection tasks for the user.

+Populating the task table is done by running the create_task_database.py script in the root directory.
+This file contains links to a sentence file and term file that can changed for whichever experiment is being run.

 ## Running the app locally